multiply-org/sar-pre-processing/docs/paper.md

 Based on the generated file list the default processing pipeline of the python package applies a pre-processing chain to Sentinel-1 Single Look Complex (SLC) time series or single images to generate radiometrically and geometrically corrected Sigma nought backscatter values.
 Furthermore, if a time series is processed the images are co-registered and additional output files of multi-temporal speckle filtered data are generated.
 In addition, a single speckle filter instead of a multi-temporal one is applied as well and the output will be stored as a separate layer.
-To pre-process the images, the python package uses the GPF (Graph Processing Framework) of SNAP and the operators provided by the Sentinel-1 Toolbox.
+To pre-process the images, the python package uses the GPT (Graph Processing Tool) of SNAP to execute different operators provided by the Sentinel-1 Toolbox.
 The Sentinel Toolbox is available for download at step.esa.int, its source code is available in the senbox-org organization on GitHub.
 Each of these operators performs a pre-processing step.
-The operators can be chained together to form a graph, which is used by the python package to run on the Sentinel-1 data using the GPF.
+The operators can be chained together to form a graph, which is used by the python package to run on the Sentinel-1 data using the Graph Processing Framework (GPF).
 The graphs are stored in xml-files.
 Users may change the graphs by modifying the files directly or via the Sentinel Toolbox.
 User Guides to show how the GPF can be used are provided here: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503053/Processing.

 After the pre-processing the resulting radiometrically and geometrically corrected images are stored for further usage within a NetCDF4 stack file.
+The processing workflow was developed and optimized to use a Sentinel-1 time series of pre-processed sigma nought backscatter values to retrieve biophysical land surface parameters by the use of radiative transfer models.
-Among other applications, the processed images can be used e.g. for flood risk analysis, monitoring land cover changes, monitoring global food security or estimation of land surface parameters.
+The sigma nought backscatter values provided by the default workflow of SenSARP might be used in other applications like flood risk analysis, monitoring land cover changes or monitoring global food security but it has to be mentioned that different applications have different demands and therefore, slight adjustments of the default workflow might be required.
 In the future, many more new products and operational third party services based on consistent Sentinel-1 time series might be developed.

 # Applications